 Ion chromatography

-Ion Chromatography (IC or IEC) gives precise concentrations of charged molecules and ions in a solution.
-IC can be used to detect and quantify nearly any kind of charged molecules, such as water impurities, biomass-based sugars, large proteins, small nucleotides, and amino acids.
+Ion chromatography (IC), also known as ion exchange chromatography (IEC), is an analysis technique that gives precise concentrations of charged molecules and ions in a solution.
+IC can be used to detect and quantify nearly all kinds of charged molecules, such as water impurities, biomass-based sugars, large proteins, small nucleotides, and amino acids.

 Substances of very high concern (SVHC) analysis